Actively Recruiting

 - Patients with a previously diagnosed neuromuscular disorder

-- Patients on long-term invasive mechanical ventilation before current hospitalization
+- Patients receiving long-term invasive mechanical ventilation before current hospitalization

 - Patients who required invasive ventilation in ICU for more than 24 hours during current hospitalization